ztittle/qdbm/README.md

 ## Language support
 Only the 'C' files are compiled at this time.

-## SPIFFS limitations
+## File System limitations

-The library depends on the `lstat` and `ftruncate` functions, which are not supported on Mongoose OS.
-The SPIFFS file system does not support symbolic links or truncating files.
-To provide compatibility, these functions are implemented with the following behavior:
+The library depends on the `lstat` and `ftruncate` functions, which are not implemented on Mongoose OS.
+There is no support in the virtual file system for symbolic links or truncating files, therefore the following behavior is implemented:

 * `lstat` invokes the `stat` function.
-* `ftruncate` will return an error as it is not supported.
-This means the `DP_OTRUNC` mode is not supported when opening a database for writing.
+* `ftruncate` only truncates the file to 0 bytes.
+Any other length is not supported.
+All QDBM functions pass 0, so this should work.

 These functions are implemented under the [support](src/support) folder.

-Additionally, locking a file is not supported by SPIFFS, so ensure `DP_ONOLCK` mode is set when opening a database.
+Additionally, locking a file is not supported, so ensure `DP_ONOLCK` mode is set when opening a database.

 ## Example